wizelineacademy/academy-go-q12021/README.md

 ## Files

- - dataFile.csv  Sample file to be displayed  in console by Go.
+ - dataFile.csv  Sample file to be displayed  in a console by Go.